 All applications are made at the applicants’ own cost and will not be reimbursed, whether the application is successful or unsuccessful.

-Shortlisted proposals will be asked to provide financial information regarding their organisation and/or themselves to enable due diligence to be undertaken.
-This information will be sought by LaunchVic when required.
+Shortlisted applicants will be requested to pitch their project to LaunchVic and provide financial information regarding their organisation to enable due diligence to be undertaken upon request by LaunchVic.

 Successful applicants will be required to enter into a contract with LaunchVic and provide project reporting and/or evidence of project progress to receive payments under agreed milestones.
 A copy LaunchVic’s standard contract is available via the LaunchVic online application system and required for viewing before completing the declaration.

 The following provides guidance on the approximate timings for the Round 3 Grants Program.
 Please note that there may be updates to timings recorded via the LaunchVic website during the round.

 Funding round open: Thursday 1 June 2017 Information session: 10am – 11am Wednesday 14 June 2017 (Location: Docklands).Completed Information session (online): Friday 23 June 2017 Funding round close: 5pm AEST Wednesday 5 July 2017

 - Shortlisted applicants pitch day: Tuesday 1 August 2017